RobHolme/ADTools/README.md

 ## Find-ADGroup
 ### Description
 Searches for all groups matching a name.
-Wildcard match on names starting with the value provided in the Name parameter.
+Exact match unless a wildcard modifier '*' is included in the string.

 ### Syntax
 ```PowerShell